nikhildatta/algo-cargo-python/README.md

 ## Test Wallet
-In order to test this application a local test Wallet is created with some funded account to use:
+In order to test this application a local test Wallet is needed with some funded account to use.
-- **wallet name:** carsharing-testnet
-- **wallet password:** carsharing

-You can see the funded account on [constants.py](constants.py) or into [assets/accounts.xlsx](assets/Accounts.xlsx).
+You can see the funded account on [constants.py](constants.py) or into [assets/testnet_accounts.xlsx](assets/testnet_accounts.xlsx).
 Commands to create a wallet and import funded users are written on [create_wallet.txt](create_wallet.txt).

 **Note**: this wallet is available only on sandbox mode with testnet configuration.